software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 3
 >
 > Create a Sprint Backlog project for the second Spring in GitHub Projects.
 Name the project "Sprint 2 Backlog".
 Use the default project columns, similar as for the board as in the Sprint 1 Backlog.
+Add a "Sprint 2 Backlog" link for the project to the "Backlogs" section in the `README.md` file.

 {: .important-title }